Mikusch/allclass-air-dash/README.md

-# Team Fortress 2 All-Class Air Dash
+# [TF2] All-Class Air Dash

-This is a simple plugin that allows all classes to perform an air dash.
-It can be enabled or disabled with the ConVar `tf_all_classes_can_air_dash ( def.
-"1" )`.
+This is a simple SourceMod plugin for Team Fortress 2 that enables all classes to perform air dashes, also referred to as double jumps.

-While I'm sure this has been done before, this implementation respects all ConVars, attributes and conditions related to air dashing.
+This implementation patches the class check in `CTFPlayer::CanAirDash`, which means it respects all convars, attributes and conditions related to air dashing.

 ## Dependencies

-* SourceMod 1.10
+* SourceMod 1.10+
 * [MemoryPatch](https://github.com/Kenzzer/MemoryPatch) (compile only)

+## Configuration

+* `tf_allclass_air_dash ( def.
+"1" )` - When set to 1, enables all classes to perform air dashes